Venus in fiction

-Early depictions: exotic tropics
+Early depictions

-The earliest use of the planet Venus as the primary setting in a work of fiction was Voyage à Venus (Voyage to Venus, 1865) by Achille Eyraud, though it had appeared centuries earlier in works visiting multiple locations in the Solar System such as Athanasius Kircher's Itinerarium Exstaticum (1656) and Emanuel Swedenborg's The Earths in Our Solar System (1758).
+The earliest use of the planet Venus as the primary setting in a work of fiction was Voyage à Venus (Voyage to Venus, 1865) by Achille Eyraud, though it had appeared centuries earlier in works depicting multiple locations in the Solar System such as Athanasius Kircher's Itinerarium Exstaticum (1656) and Emanuel Swedenborg's The Earths in Our Solar System (1758).
 Science fiction scholar Gary Westfahl considers the mention of the "Morning Star" in the second-century work True History by Lucian of Samosata to be the first appearance of Venus—or any other planet—in the genre.
-In time, Venus became one of the most popular planets in early science fiction, though never approaching the popularity of Mars.
-On the subject, Westfahl writes that while Mars has a distinctive body of major works such as H. G. Wells' The War of the Worlds (1898) and Ray Bradbury's fix-up novel The Martian Chronicles (1950), Venus largely lacks a corresponding canon.
-Introducing the anthology Farewell Fantastic Venus (1968), Brian Aldiss writes "how few have been the visitors to Venus, compared with the voyages to Mars!"
-Westfahl attributes the disparity largely to the image of Mars made popular by Percival Lowell, with Martian canals and a civilization that built them, not having a Venusian counterpart.
-Aldiss explains the difference by noting that for the longest time, comparatively very little was known of Venus—including the length of its day.

-Venus has a thick layer of clouds that prevents telescopic observation of the surface, giving writers free rein to imagine any kind of world below.
-One of the many visions was of a tidally locked Venus with half of the planet always exposed to the Sun and the other half in perpetual darkness—as was widely believed to be the case with Mercury at the time.
-This concept was introduced by Italian astronomer Giovanni Schiaparelli and appeared in Garrett P. Serviss' A Columbus of Space (1909) and Garrett Smith's Between Worlds (1919), among others.
-The absence of a common vision of Venus resulted in the less coherent mythology of Venus, particularly compared with the image of Mars in fiction.
-As a result of the setting's versatility, according to The Encyclopedia of Science Fiction, "some of the gaudiest romances of Genre SF are set on Venus".
-Stephen L. Gillett, one of the contributors to The Greenwood Encyclopedia of Science Fiction and Fantasy, describes the situation as a "cosmic Rorschach test", with numerous authors populating the land beneath Venus' featureless clouds with exotic but usually habitable settings, and producing stories ranging from adventure to satire.
+Venus has a thick layer of clouds that prevents telescopic observation of the surface, which gave writers free rein to imagine any kind of world below until Venus exploration probes revealed the true conditions in the 1960s—Stephen L. Gillett describes the situation as a "cosmic Rorschach test".
+Venus thus became a popular setting in early science fiction, but that same versatility meant that it did not develop a counterpart to the image of Mars in fiction made popular by Percival Lowell around the turn of the century—with supposed Martian canals and a civilization that built them—and it never reached the same level of popularity.
+On the subject, Westfahl writes that while Mars has a distinctive body of major works such as H. G. Wells's The War of the Worlds (1897) and Ray Bradbury's fix-up novel The Martian Chronicles (1950), Venus largely lacks a corresponding canon.